The International Capital Markets Review: Turkey

 Another innovation of the CML was the introduction of squeeze-out and appraisal right mechanisms.
 In a publicly held company, if the voting rights reach or surpass the ratio determined by the CMB as a result of a share purchase offer or any other cause, the majority shareholders will be entitled to squeeze out the minority shareholders.
 In these cases, the minority shareholders will also be entitled to sell their shares to the majority.
 In addition, shareholders opposing general assembly decisions regarding significant transactions such as certain mergers or demergers as defined under the relevant communiqué, asset transfers or changes in the company type will have the right to sell their shares to the company and exit.
 The public company may pass a board of directors' resolution and decide to initially offer the shares of the shareholders exiting the company, to other remaining shareholders or third-party investors before these are purchased by the public company itself.
 A shareholder holding shares on the public disclosure date of the significant transaction is eligible to exercise its right to exit.
 When a shareholder exercises its right of exit, the public company, whose shares are listed in the exchange, is obliged to purchase the shares of the exiting shareholder with the purchase conducted on the basis of fair-price criteria.

 As well as governing capital market offences, the CML regulates the administrative, pecuniary sanctions of the CMB.
 Accordingly, the CMB has the authority to impose administrative fines for violations of the regulations, standards and forms, or of the general and special decisions it issues.
 Administrative fines imposed by the CMB may be challenged in Turkey's administrative courts.
-The CML significantly increased the upper limit of administrative fines for general violations as a deterrent to these kinds of offences; the limit, which is subject to annual re-evaluation by the CMB, is set at 586,969 Turkish lira for 2020.
-For transactions that disturb market conditions, however, and depending on the case, the CMB can impose administrative fines of up to 1,175,029 lira (for 2020, subject to annual re-evaluation by the CMB).
+The CML significantly increased the upper limit of administrative fines for general violations as a deterrent to these kinds of offences; the limit, which is subject to annual re-evaluation by the CMB, is set at 640,441 Turkish lira for 2021.
+For transactions that disturb market conditions, however, and depending on the case, the CMB can impose administrative fines of up to 1,280,883 Turkish lira (for 2021, subject to annual re-evaluation by the CMB).

 Intermediary activities in Turkey, including marketing activities, can only be conducted by intermediary institutions with licences granted by the CMB.
 Conduct against this rule constitutes a criminal offence as defined in the CML.